Cyprus men's national under-18 basketball team

 The Cyprus men's national under-18 basketball team is a national basketball team of Cyprus, administered by the Cyprus Basketball Federation.
-It represents the country in international men's under-18 basketball competitions.
+It represents the country in under-18 men's international basketball competitions.

+In 2025, the team competed in Division C of FIBA U18 EuroBasket, where they won the gold medal.

-The team won several medals at the FIBA U18 European Championship Division C.
+The team won seven medals at the Division C of FIBA U18 EuroBasket.

-FIBA U18 European Championship participations
+FIBA U18 EuroBasket participations

+Current roster

+Roster for the 2025 FIBA U18 EuroBasket Division C.

+Past Rosters

+2024

+Roster for the 2024 FIBA U18 EuroBasket Division B.